shabeer-syed/ACEs/index.md

 ## Definitions
 We made several adaptations to previously studied ACEs to allow for feasible ascertainment in electronic health records (EHRs).
-We defined ACE indicators (i.e. variables of grouped codes and measures) that reflected clinically meaningful vulnerability and risk groups of adversity used for targeted maternal-child care interventions in England (e.g. targeted care pathway of the Healthy Child Programme by Public Health England) and [intervention studies](https://www.who.int/teams/social-determinants-of-health/violence-prevention/global-status-report-on-violence-against-children-2020).
+We defined indicators as variables of grouped codes and measures.
+We aimed develop ACE indicators that reflected clinically meaningful risk groups of adversity to identify families that may be elgible for targeted maternal-child care interventions in England (e.g. targeted care pathway of the Healthy Child Programme by Public Health England).
+See aslo WHO for [intervention studies](https://www.who.int/teams/social-determinants-of-health/violence-prevention/global-status-report-on-violence-against-children-2020).

 ## Inclusion criteria

 We defined ACE indicators as any experience within the family environment recorded in the child or the maternal record considered to be:

-> * Frightening, violence or neglectful [(see WHO violence definition)](https://www.who.int/violence_injury_prevention/violence/world_report/en/summary_en.pdf), or traumatic with potential for immediate or longer-term harm to a child's biopsychosocial development (intentionally or unintentionally) [(see UK goverment definition)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/942454/Working_together_to_safeguard_children_inter_agency_guidance.pdf), as caused by;
+> * Frightening, violent or neglectful [(see WHO violence definition)](https://www.who.int/violence_injury_prevention/violence/world_report/en/summary_en.pdf), or traumatic with potential for immediate or longer-term harm to a child's biopsychosocial development (intentionally or unintentionally) [(see UK goverment definition)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/942454/Working_together_to_safeguard_children_inter_agency_guidance.pdf), as caused by;

 > * A single significant event or through repeated exposure;